Guidance to academic skills that you can access in your own time

 We are always working on new resources, so check back regularly.
 If you would like to request that we create a resource on a particular theme, or for individual advice on the issues raised on these pages, contact the team directly.

-A series of self-access pdf guides to various aspects of studying, which includes specific advice about remote learning.
+A series of self-access guides to various aspects of studying that students often find challenging, including specific advice about remote learning.

 What does it mean to "be critical"?
 How can you be more critical in your reading and writing?